joihn/csvImporter/README.md

 # CSV importer

-Librairy deisgned for the persons working under the supervision of Paul Arthur Dreyfus, ICST4SM lab, EPFL.
+Library deisgned for the persons working under the supervision of Paul-Arthur Dreyfus, ICST4SM lab, EPFL.

 you may describe your pathToDataset variable as such:
 *pathToDataset*/Noise_1/1121.csv